 The villages of Claydon and Barham are separate civil parishes but became United Benefice 1974.
 St Peter's in Claydon was closed for regular public worship in 1975 and St Mary's became the Parish Church of Claydon & Barham.
 In 1977 the Church in Claydon was declared redundant and St Mary's became the Church of St Mary and St Peter.
 St Peter's Claydon is now maintained by the Churches Conservation Trust.

-The Church today is an active Church with an Electoral Roll in the region of 120 and the main Sunday service usually has an attendance of over 60.
+The Church today is an active Church with an Electoral Roll in the region of 90 and the main Sunday service usually has an attendance of between 40 and 60.
 We have an enthusiastic choir who lead the musical side of the worship at every 10am Sunday service.
-We actively encourage children and young people with groups targetted at their needs.
+We actively encourage children and young people with groups targeted at their needs.

 We have ample car parking and attached to the Church is a modern hall which is available for hire during the week.